Vitamin Supplements for Seniors

 Magnesium supplements for seniors should include magnesium

 While distributed in a wide variety of foods, my clients are often consuming too little of this nutrient.
 Food preparation, including washing and peeling, easily washes away magnesium.
 Eating less food, which happens often in seniors’ diets, will also decrease magnesium intake.
+The health benefits of magnesium are widespread.

 A simple blood draw can easily assess your blood vitamin D status.
 Unfortunately, most people trend to low blood vitamin D levels.
 While we can make this vitamin, we definitely make less as we age.
 Increased use of sunscreen will further decrease production of vitamin D. With mounting evidence that vitamin D plays roles in promoting strong bones, healthy blood pressure, fighting infection, and decreasing inflammation and cancer risk, supplementation is frequently warranted.